soorajrs409/cybersecurity_tools/security_tips_and_tricks/docker-security.md

-DOCKER CONTAINER SECURITY PRACTICES - Part 1
+Docker Container Security - Part 1

 As a result of my research on container security, i was able to figure out few different methods and configurations that can used to secure the containers.
 Here i am specifically talking about docker but the principles are same for every container tech.